 The University is accredited by the Higher Learning Commission.

-The University offers a master of education (M.Ed.) in teaching and learning for those individuals who wish to develop leadership skills in the areas of Assessment, Curriculum and Instruction, Early Childhood Education, Elementary Education, Literacy or Special Education for use in educational settings such as schools, community/technological colleges, business and industry, health services, or other social agencies.
+The University offers an online master of education (M.Ed.) in teaching and learning for those individuals who wish to develop leadership skills in the areas of Assessment, Curriculum and Instruction, Early Childhood Education, Elementary Education, or Literacy for use in educational settings such as schools, community/technological colleges, business and industry, health services, or other social agencies..

 Concentration areas include:

 For details, visit online Teaching and Learning M.Ed.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.

 In addition, students may be eligible for payment plans and veterans benefits.
 On-campus degree-seeking students may be eligible for special scholarships for residents of Illinois, Kentucky, Ohio, and the Midwest Consortium.

 For further information and assistance, contact:

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.